KatiaVi/SmartFlashCards/README.md

 # SmartFlashCards

-Smart Flashcards lets you quickly create flashcards for language learning by automatically generating translations and audio for the words or phrases you want to learn.
+Smart FlashCards is a web application that lets you quickly create and practice virtual flashcards for language learning.
+It does so by automatically generating translations and pronunciation audio for the words/phrases the user wants to learn.
+Currently, Smart FlashCards supports over 10 languages (including Hindi, German, Japanese, Korean, Russian, Spanish and others).

 ## Motivation
 Quarantine resulted in me trying a lot of new things, including trying to learn Korean.
 While learning, I created regular flashcards to practice new vocab.
 One thing that I wished I could do was also hear the correct pronunciation of the words when practicing, since Korean uses a different alphabet from English and has sounds that I wasn't yet used to.
 Queue Smart Flashcards!